itsmejustino/Weather-Spot/README.md

 # Technologies

-This app is powered by HTML, CSS, JavaScript, and Fetch API WEB API from https://openweathermap.org/api .
+This app is powered by HTML, CSS, JavaScript, and Fetch API <br>
+WEB API from https://openweathermap.org/api .

 # Demo